darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Our `CodeGen` visitor will have:

+- Methods to start traversing and to wrap up the completed code object.
+- Tables holding the traversal state.
-- `visit_X` methods that are used to handle each type of AST node.
+- `visit_X` methods for each type of AST node, each returning a code sequence.
-- Tables to maintain the traversal state and helper methods to manipulate them
+- Helper methods to generate some common code sequences.

     # in CodeGen v0+:
     class CodeGen(ast.NodeVisitor):